 Further Keppel’s statements over the years that nothing was found on Taylor Mountain and the search was essentially basic there are not true per the records.
 These were not “kids” on site at each location of Issaquah and Taylor Mountain as has been claimed; but professional search and rescue personnel from several jurisdictions.
 There were over 150 pieces of evidence at Taylor Mountain and over 100 at Issaquah.
 In “Riverman” Keppel claims that Issaquah was more significant but in reality Taylor Mountain was more significant -having a larger number of bodies there and a larger amount of evidence.
 Interesting that all of the evidence of Issaquah and Taylor Mountain was “lost” [Issaquah – they blamed the ME] or denied its existence [Taylor Mountain].
 And what of the searches of Tiger Mountain?
-Noted at the time by Civil Air Patrol and also noted in a communication between WA STate and TX when the remains were identified in 2005 to be indeed the girls discovered at Taylor Mountain.
+Noted at the time by Civil Air Patrol and also noted in a communication between WA State and TX when the remains were identified in 2005 to be indeed the girls discovered at Taylor Mountain.
 Remains which were never worked in a timely manner.
 WA State had Bundy identified by October of 1974 not because of a computer program but due to witness statements and possibly by DMV reports [they ran a broad check on all men who drove VWs named Ted after Sammamish].
 They had Bundy’s name, location in Utah, his vehicle, eyewitness accounts of Sammamish as well as Central Washington and the evidence of Issaquah by early November of 1974 and by March of 1975 they had Taylor Mountain which mirrored the types of evidence and body count of Issaquah.
 Bundy was also in Utah at the time where more girls were disappearing and Utah per the original detective report of 10 of 1974 was informed that Bundy could be a suspect.
 Clothing was also found at both kill sites of Issaquah and Taylor Mountain as well as substantial other evidence in both locations.